fgiloux/acm-k8-olm/LOCAL.md

 # Local environment

-These are instructions for setting up a local test environment with ACM and a Kubernetes cluster managed by install.sh
+These are instructions for setting up a local test environment with ACM and a Kubernetes cluster managed by it.

 ## OpenShift local (CRC)